michellelamx/shrinking-nav/README.md

 # shrinking-nav

-A nav that shrinks and expands on scroll
+A nav that shrinks and expands on scroll, built with CSS and javascript.

+Working example: <a href="http://thisismichelle.com/shrinking-nav/">http://thisismichelle.com/shrinking-nav/</a>